When to Alert on What?

 tl;dr when service has some observability, and serves only a handful of endpoints.

 Once your service has some instrumentation and basic observability going on, this would be an obvious choice.
 This fits the most when your service has few endpoints and only one or two user journeys.
-Once user journeys start to get more complex and involve multiple calls to different endpoints this stops being useful, for example traffic of some endpoints might hide some issues in other lower-traffic endpoints.
+Once user journeys start to get more complex and involve multiple calls to different endpoints, this stops being useful; for example, traffic at some endpoints might hide some issues at other lower-traffic endpoints.

 L3: Alerting on SLI